-First National Bank of Scotia was founded in 1923 and its headquarters are located in Scotia, New York.
-It manages $463 million in assets and deposits totaling $422 million, which makes it a medium-size bank.
-First National Bank of Scotia lacks premium access to support representatives, with no options for live chat or all-day service.
-It is a conventional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile apps.
-At a SmartAsset rating of 4 stars out of 5, First National Bank of Scotia should be near the middle of the pack in your search for a bank.
-First National Bank of Scotia offers a complete choice of product offerings, which include savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
-First National Bank of Scotia has a fair savings rate; other popular banks have higher rates.
-The bank's standard checking product features a $1.00 monthly fee, which is acceptable in comparison to the average U.S. bank.
-Locating an institution with no-fee checking and a high savings APY is your best bet for getting the highest income from your deposits while having convenient access to your funds.
+Founded in 1923, First National Bank of Scotia has $463 million in assets and $422 million in deposits, ranking the institution as a medium-size bank.
+First National Bank of Scotia, whose headquarters are in Scotia, New York, lacks premium access to customer service, with no options for live chat or all-day service.
+It is a conventional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile offerings.
+On the whole, First National Bank of Scotia is a good bank that deserves your consideration, with a rating of 4.0 stars out of 5 from our team.
+First National Bank of Scotia offers a diverse array of product offerings, which include savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
+It has a fair savings rate; other popular banks have higher rates.
+The bank's standard checking product features a $1.00 monthly fee, which is acceptable compared to the average U.S. bank.
+Using a bank with free checking, in addition to a high interest rate savings account is the best option for getting the highest income from your deposits while having easy access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more